 This page provides more info about the code and simulations presented in (Toulis et. al., 2014) on implicit stochastic gradient descent (SGD) for large Generalized Linear Models (GLM).
-The implicit method is a modification of the typical SGD algorithm that has very attractive properties: (i) asymptotically it has similar guarantees for bias/variance and (ii) in small samples is more stable and more robust to misspecifications of the learning rate and/or outliers.
+Implicit stochastic gradient descent is a modification of the typical SGD algorithm that has very attractive properties.
+First, it is a shrinked version of the typical (explicit) SGD and the shrinkage factor depends on the observed Fisher information.
+Thus, implicit SGD is significantly more stable than explicit SGD.
+In the limit, both methods are statistically equivalent, but in small-to-moderate samples, implicit SGD is more stable, and robust to misspecifications of the learning rate, or outliers.

 The following are the main parts of this code:

 - Extensive theory and methods are in the paper,

 Panos Toulis, Edoardo M. Airoldi, "Implicit stochastic gradient descent for principled estimation with large datasets" (under review) ( pdf)

 - Implicit stochastic gradient descent was originally introduced for generalized linera models (GLM)

 Panos Toulis, Jason Rennie, Edoardo Airoldi, "Statistical analysis of stochastic gradient methods for generalized linear models", ICML, Beijing, China, 2014 ( pdf)

 - R code implementing SGD and implicit SGD for any Generalized Linear Model (GLM) is